mikkelbu/reading-list/README.md

 # Currently reading
-* "Dune 50th Anniversary Edition" by Frank Herbert
+* "Dune Messiah" by Frank Herbert
-* "Vølvens vej - Misteltenen" by Anne-Marie Vedsø Olesen

 # Books that I want to read

 ## Books that I own, but have not read yet
-* Probably read the following 2 Dune books: "Dune Messiah" and "Children of Dune"
+* "Children of Dune"
 * Perhaps reread the first many books in the "Dragonlance" series - in the beginning primarily by Tracy Hickman and Margaret Weis
 * "Sandman The Deluxe Edition Book 1" by Neil Gaiman and Sam Kieth
 * "We Have No Idea - A Guide to the Unknown Universe" by Jorge Cham and Daniel Whiteson